Associate Attorney Salary

 Pay Difference by Location

-Home to some of the best pay for Associate Attorneys, Washington offers exceptional salaries, 56 percent above the national average.
-Associate Attorneys can also look forward to large paychecks in cities like San Francisco (+44 percent), New York (+25 percent), Denver (+22 percent), and Houston (+20 percent).
-The lowest-paying market is Cleveland, which sits 5 percent below the national average.
+For Associate Attorneys, busy Washington offers a higher-than-average pay rate, 49 percent above the national average.
+Associate Attorneys can also look forward to large paychecks in cities like San Francisco (+48 percent), New York (+24 percent), Philadelphia (+22 percent), and Los Angeles (+20 percent).
+Those in the field find the lowest salaries in Cleveland, 4 percent below the national average.

 Associate Attorney Reviews